Time Blocking: How to Block Time and Boost Productivity

 Time blocking is an incredible tool to increase your team’s productivity.
 But occasionally, teams can find it hard to balance long-term projects with short-term demands.

-If you’re a project manager, having time blocks can be a great way to schedule your team’s tasks, so they’re more efficient and productive.
+If you’re a project manager, creating time blocks can be a great way to schedule your team’s tasks, so they’re more efficient and productive.

-Although time blocking is not about micromanaging, it can help reduce distractions and prioritize tasks, so your team can focus on what’s important and meet every deadline.
+Although time blocking is not about micromanaging, it can help reduce distractions, prioritize and complete tasks on time, so your team can focus on what’s important and meet every deadline.

 The same applies to other professionals, like freelancers, remote workers, or even students.
 If you’re struggling with time management and find it is stopping you from reaching your goals, time blocking can be just the thing for you.